lvl7wizard/lvl7wizard/README.md

-Hey!
-I'm Dave.
-I'm currently completing a 13-week Software Engineering Bootcamp with Northcoders.
+Hi I'm Dave.
+I'm looking to start a career in software development after recently completing a software development bootcamp with Northcoders.